jdorn/json-editor/README.md

 JSON Editor takes a JSON Schema and uses it to generate an HTML form.
 It has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).

-Check out an interactive demo: http://rawgithub.com/jdorn/json-editor/master/demo.html
+Check out an interactive demo (demo.html): http://jeremydorn.com/json-editor/

 Download the [production version][min] (22K when gzipped) or the [development version][max].